larissa144/larissa144/README.md

 I'm a front-end developer but I've already worked as an automated QA.
 I got my first job in the area in 2018 (but I study computer science / programming since 2015), I'm a computer technician and graduated in analysis and systems development.

-I love to dance, watch series and go to poledance classes: heart:
+I love to dance, watch series and go to poledance classes :heart:

 ---